sebinsua/html5-app/README.md

 People that want to build their reputation by helping others.

-People that want to occassionally brush with greatness.
+People that want to occasionally brush with greatness.

 People that want to be insured that those that they do business with are reputable.